Mark Ingram II Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- In his eight career matchups against them, Ingram has averaged 44.2 rushing yards against the Panthers, 12.7 more than his over/under in Sunday's game.
+- Ingram averaged 44.2 rushing yards per game over his eight career matchups against the Panthers, 13.7 more yards than his over/under in Sunday's game.

-- Ingram, in eight matchups versus the Panthers, has run for a TD once, but not more than one in a single contest.
+- Ingram has had a rushing touchdown in one game against the Panthers, but did not have multiple TDs in that game.

 - Note: Ingram's stats vs. Panthers date back to 2016.

-- In terms of defending against the run, the Panthers are 21st in the league, giving up 118.5 yards per game.
+- The Panthers have the NFL's 21st-ranked defense against the run, giving up 118.5 yards per game.

-- This year the Panthers have given up 14 rushing TDs.
-They are ranked 18th in the NFL in that category.

 Recent Performances